History of the Galician language: The 21st century

 In the beginning of the 21st century the Galician language remained alive, protected by the current legislation and its high number of speakers, yet it still faces challenges.

 From the current studies of the Galician social-linguistics, an improvement is observed regarding the attitude and perception of Galician, most importantly in reading ability.
 However, at the level of a vehicular or habitual language, and also as a native language, the Galician language is currently losing speakers, so that in recent generations there are more Castilian speakers than Galician speakers.
 This data is confirmed, for example, among other sources in a report of the School Council of Galicia which notes that only 30% of the students in primary school use the Galician language (data from the courses 2002–2003, 2003–2004 and 2004–2005).
 For this reason it seemed necessary to have greater government involvement and in the year 2007 the Galician Parliament made a deal for the creation of a new agreement that guaranteed they would be able to reach a minimum of 50% of the teaching in Galician; this goal was also promoted by the creation of the Galician pre-schools, and nursery schools in which they use Galician as the vehicular language.

 According to a report from October 2007 from the Sociolinguistic Seminar of the Royal Galician Academy, only 20.6% of children have their initial language as Galician.
 In 1992 the same seminar estimated this datum to be 60.3%.
-In the cities the results are worse; it is estimated that only 1.6% of those from Ferrol and 4.3% of those from Vigo have Galician as their initial language, while in Coruña it is 6.3%, in Ourense 9.1%, in Ponteverda 9.4%, in Lugo 17.9% and in Santiago 18.4%.
+In the cities the results are worse; it is estimated that only 1.6% of those from Ferrol and 4.3% of those from Vigo have Galician as their initial language, while in Coruña it is 6.3%, in Ourense 9.1%, in Pontevedra 9.4%, in Lugo 17.9% and in Santiago 18.4%.